claudiasc89/imganalysis3/content/docs/processing/z-projection.md

 ```
 -sd.argmax() returns the index of the z-stack with the highest standard deviation.
 This index represents the slice with the best focus, as it shows the highest contrast compared to other z-stacks.

-### Key code for projections
+#### Key code for projections
 Once we have identified the best-focused slice, we can proceed to create projections from the image stack.
 The script offers three projection types: selecting the best-focused slice, and computing average or maximum projections.

 First, we determine the range of z-slices to include in the projection based on the user-defined stack_step parameter.
 This range accounts for slices above and below the best-focused slice.
-The script is designed to handle cases where the best focus might not be centered within the stack and adjusts the range to avoid exceeding the image boundaries.For a complete view of the script, refer to the [full code on GitHub](https://github.com/claudiasc89/imganalysis3_scripts/blob/main/csc_ip001.py).
+The script is designed to handle cases where the best focus might not be centered within the stack and adjusts the range to avoid exceeding the image boundaries.
+For a complete view of the script, refer to the [full code on GitHub](https://github.com/claudiasc89/imganalysis3_scripts/blob/main/csc_ip001.py).
 Here’s a breakdown of how the script performs these projections:

 1.**Selecting the best focused slice**